Till the Clouds Roll By (soundtrack): Background and production

 The soundtrack was produced by Lennie Hayton, who also conducted the MGM Studio Orchestra and Chorus for the film.
 The album was released in 1947 by MGM Records, originally as four 78-rpm records featuring various artists and songs from the film and cover artwork by Lennie Hayton.
 It was MGM Records' first soundtrack album.
 Due to the limitations of the 78-rpm format, the songs were abridged versions of those heard in the film.

 The album was re-released by MGM Records over the years, and Judy Garland's two numbers represented here would be included in most of the compilations of songs from her films.
 There is an LP version. but no official authorized version has yet been released on CD.
 (Although several unauthorized versions have appeared on the market.)
 Rhino Entertainment currently owns the rights to issue an authorized CD of the soundtrack under license from Turner Entertainment; in the past, MCA Records and Sony Music Entertainment held such rights.

 Reception and impact

 Upon its release, the soundtrack received positive reviews for its performances and the quality of the recordings.
 The film itself was noted for its lavish musical numbers, though some critics felt the story was lackluster.

 The film was one of the early movies to have a soundtrack album released concurrently with it arriving in theaters.

+AllMusic published two reviews., William Ruhlmann wrote that the album "was really just a souvenir of the film, and a somewhat altered one at that", noting that with "only eight sides running a total of less than 24 minutes, the album couldn't hope to compete" with the movie's musical scope, although MGM "must be credited with releasing the album at all".
+Reviewing the reissue edition, Bruce Eder described it as "an all-star tribute to Jerome Kern, without the climactic Frank Sinatra 'Ol' Man River' but filled with worthwhile performances".